Last Updated: September 27, 2019 Abhishek Gurung

 Ekambareswarar Temple: Witness an array of Shiva Lingam and 63 granite images of the Nayanmars in Kanchipuram

-Considered to be one of the important pilgrimage centres in India for Shiva devotees, you can plan a visit to Ekambareswarar and wander amidst the temple complex that display a number of staggering gopurams.
+Considered to be one of the important pilgrimage centers in India for Shiva devotees, you can plan a visit to Ekambareswarar and wander amidst the temple complex that displays a number of staggering gopurams.
 Inside the temple, you’ll witness an array of Shiva Lingam and 63 granite images of the Nayanmars.
-The architecture of the temple looks even more radiant with a beautiful pond in the centre of the complex.
-According to the legend, Goddess Parvati built Prithvi Lingam out of sand and worshipped it under a mango tree.
+The architecture of the temple looks even more radiant, having a beautiful pond in the center of the complex.

 - Main Deity: Lord Shiva